Bhavankumar123/VSDSquadron-FPGA-Mini-Internship-program/README.md

 ### Task 1 - VSDSquadron FPGA Mini - Verilog and PCF Task Guide

-#### Objective
+#### Model Overview
-To understand and document the provided Verilog code, create the necessary PCF file, and integrate the design with the VSDSquadron FPGA Mini board using the provided datasheet. (install tools as explained in datasheet) -  https://www.vlsisystemdesign.com/wp-content/uploads/2025/01/VSDSquadronFMDatasheet.pdf
+This task involves analyzing and documenting the provided Verilog code, creating the necessary Physical Constraints File (PCF), and integrating the design with the VSDSquadron FPGA Mini board.
+The integration should follow the setup and installation procedures outlined in the official datasheet: https://www.vlsisystemdesign.com/wp-content/uploads/2025/01/VSDSquadronFMDatasheet.pdf

 ---

 ### Step 1: Understanding the Verilog Code
-- Access the Verilog code --> Find here https://github.com/thesourcerer8/VSDSquadron_FM/blob/main/led_blue/top.v
+- Access the Verilog code from the following link --> https://github.com/thesourcerer8/VSDSquadron_FM/blob/main/led_blue/top.v
  ```bash
  //----------------------------------------------------------------------------
  //                                                                          --